-After the completion of this offering, we anticipate that Providence will continue to control a majority of the voting power of our outstanding common stock.
-Accordingly, we expect to continue to qualify as a "controlled company" within the meaning of NYSE corporate governance standards.
+After the completion of this offering, the concurrent private placement and the secondary transaction, Providence will control a majority of the voting power of our outstanding common stock.
+Providence will own approximately 58% of our common stock after the completion of this offering, the concurrent private placement and the secondary transaction (including if the underwriters exercise in full their option to purchase additional shares from us and the Providence Investor).
+Accordingly, we expect to qualify as a "controlled company" within the meaning of NYSE corporate governance standards.
 Under NYSE rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain NYSE corporate governance standards, including: